GenomicDataInfrastructure/standard-operating-procedures/sops/european-level/GDI-SOP0003_SOP-1+MG-DAC-Recommendation-Approval.md

 Depending on the outcome of this initial evaluation:
 - If all steps are correct, move to **[step 2](#82-recommend-application-for-approval)**.
 - If **any step fails**, the **application must be rejected**:
    - Inform the relevant NCPs, who may veto the rejection (see [GDI-SOP0002_NCPs-veto-EDIC-decision.md](../node-specific/GDI-SOP0002_NCPs-veto-EDIC-decision.md)).
+In your communication to the NCPs, clearly state the date for which their veto expires.
+   - After 6 _calendar_ days since NCPs were notified, **send a reminder** to the NCPs.
    - After 11 working days (``DATE:A``) since NCPs were notified, move to **[step 10](#810-inform-data-requestor-rejection-confirmed)**.

 #### 8.2.
 Recommend application for approval